data-gymnasia/courses/content/programming-in-julia/content.md

 ---
 > id: step-73

-*Solution*.
-The variable defined in the inner function is not in scope in the body of the outer function, but the variable defined in the body of the outer function is in scope in the body of the inner function.
+*Solution.* The variable defined in the inner function is not in scope in the body of the outer function, but the variable defined in the body of the outer function is in scope in the body of the inner function.

 [Continue](btn:next)